PowerLoom/snapshotter-lite-v2/README.md

    ```bash
    cd powerloom-pre-mainnet
    ```

+4. Run the diagnose and cleanup script to check for any previous instances of the lite node, local collector and stale images and networks.
+    ```bash
+    ./diagnose.sh
+    ```

-4. Run `build.sh` to start the snapshotter lite node:
+5. Run `build.sh` to start the snapshotter lite node:
     ```bash
     ./build.sh
     ```